johnfairh/steamworks-swift/README.md

 let getFollowerCount = await steam.friends.getFollowerCount(steamID: steamID)
 ```

+### Array-length parameters

+Parameters carrying the length of an input array are discarded because Swift arrays
+carry their length with them.

 ### 'Out' parameters

 C++ 'out' parameters filled in by APIs are returned in a tuple, or, if the Steam API